bayersglassey/cartbox/README.md

-In order to generate more kinds of statistic, we just need to implement more kinds of counter - for instance, we could implement a counter for "number of order items with SKU X which were placed in an order containing 5 or more items".
+In order to generate more kinds of statistic, we just need to implement more kinds of counter - for instance, we could implement a counter for "number of order items with SKU X which were placed in an order containing 5 or more items", or "number of orders containing SKU X and category Y".

 ## The E-Commerce Interface